Brunei reports 17 new COVID-19 cases with three active clusters - The Scoop

 Brunei’s COVID-19 tally has risen to 364 cases since the country recorded its first case in March last year.

-During a press briefing on Sunday, health minister YB Dato Seri Setia Dr Hj Mohammad Isham Hj Jaafar said 12 of the new cases belong to three active clusters — Al-Falah School, oil firm TOTAL and Star Lodge hotel.
+During a press briefing on Sunday, health minister YB Dato Dr Hj Mohd Isham Hj Jaafar said 12 of the new cases belong to three active clusters — Al-Falah School, oil firm TOTAL and Star Lodge hotel.

 Seven of the new infections were linked to the TOTAL cluster, involving five colleagues of Patient 345, his wife and sister.